PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 7. Position

+The position of each carrier can be changed by clicking on this column and by moving it up or down.
-Position number, that can be dragged within the carriers.
-It's possible to sort by position asc or desc and search.
+After changing the position, the message "Successful update." is displayed.
+It's possible to sort by position asc or desc and search by position.

 8. Actions